-BASF Accelerated Acid Test Results.
-The test specimens were rated at 100 hour intervals, beginning at 200 hours.
-The results are shown in Table 7 and Figure 7.
-After 200 hours in the Q-Sun, the relative rank order was well established, and remained unchanged throughout the exposure period.
+BASF Accelerated Acid Test Results

+The test specimens were rated at 100-hour intervals, beginning at 200 hours.
+The results are shown in Table

+7 and Figure 7.
+After 200 hours in the Q-Sun, the relative rank order was well established and remained unchanged throughout the exposure period.

-The BASF Accelerated Acid Test results were compared to actual Jacksonville natural exposure data.
-As shown in the figures, after only 200 hours in the Q-Sun, the BASF Accelerated Acid Test procedure gave the same ranking as the Jacksonville exposures.
-After 400 hours, it produced both the correct Spearman rank order (rho = 1.0) and approximately the same level of etching as seen after 14 weeks of the 2001 Jackson-ville exposure (Figures 8 & 9).
-After 700 hours, the BASF Accelerated Acid Test results were the essentially identical to 2002 Jacksonville data (Figure 10).
+The accelerated acid test results were compared to actual Jacksonville natural exposure data.
+As seen in the figures, after only 200 hours in the Q-Sun, the BASF accelerated acid test procedure gave the same ranking as the Jacksonville exposures.
+After 400 hours, it produced both the correct Spearman rank